HimanshuMishra123/SRE/Metrics monitered at different levels.md

   - There are tools for distributed microservices architectures tracing (e.g., using `Jaeger` or `OpenTelemetry`).
   - How to correlate traces with logs and metrics for comprehensive observability.
 - **Synthetic Monitoring**:
+    Synthetic monitoring is like having an automated robot that regularly checks your website or app to make sure it's working properly.
+It simulates real user actions—like clicking buttons or loading pages—and alerts you if something goes wrong, so you can fix it before real users are affected or notice them.
   - Using synthetic transactions to proactively test and monitor application availability and performance.
   - Integrating synthetic monitoring results with other monitoring data for end-to-end visibility.
-Synthetic monitoring is like having an automated robot that regularly checks your website or app to make sure it's working properly.
-It simulates real user actions—like clicking buttons or loading pages—and alerts you if something goes wrong, so you can fix it before real users are affected.

 ### **3. Chaos Engineering**
+    Chaos Engineering is a discipline within Site Reliability Engineering (SRE) that involves deliberately injecting failures or disruptive events into a system to test its resilience and reliability.
+The primary goal is to identify weaknesses and improve the system's ability to withstand unexpected conditions in production environments.
+    Key principles include defining normal behavior, running realistic failure scenarios (like server crashes or network issues), automating experiments, and minimizing the blast radius to avoid major disruptions.
+Tools like Chaos Monkey and Gremlin help automate these tests.
+The practice leads to more robust systems, quicker incident responses, and increased confidence in production environments.
 - **Implementation Strategies**:
-  - Setting up a chaos engineering practice, including tools like Chaos Monkey or LitmusChaos.
+  - Setting up a chaos engineering practice, including tools like `Chaos Monkey` or `LitmusChaos`.
   - Designing and executing chaos experiments to test system resilience.
 - **Incident Preparedness**:
   - Using chaos engineering findings to improve incident response playbooks and runbooks.